Young at Art

 What is Young at Art

 Each year, submitted artworks are reviewed by a selection committee of established and new artists from our community.
-The selection process delivers exciting, quality exhibitions based on common assessment criteria: elements of art, technical ability, composition, originality and uniqueness of style.
+The selection process delivers exciting, quality exhibitions based on common assessment criteria: originality, overall impression/elements of art, technical ability, and composition.

 Who is eligible to enter?

 Visual artists between 12 to 19 years of age who live or go to school in Ottawa.